apache/dubbo-website/content/en/overview/what/core-features/service-definition.md

     address: zookeeper://127.0.0.1:2181
 ```

-Deploy and open the [Dubbo Admin Console](../../tasks/deploy/), where you can see the service deployment and call data of the cluster.
+Deploy and open the `Dubbo Admin Console`, where you can see the service deployment and call data of the cluster.

 ![Admin](/imgs/v3/what/admin.png)